SayantanRC/FileX/README.md

 FileXInit.requestUserPermission() { resultCode, data ->

     // this will be executed once user grants read-write permission (or selects new global root).
-    // this block will also be executed to permission was already granted.
+    // this block will also be executed if permission was already granted.
-    // if permission was not previously granted (or global root is null), user will be prompted,
+    // if permission was not previously granted (or global root is null or deleted), user will be prompted,
     // and this block will be executed once user takes action.

     Log.d("DEBUG_TAG", "result code: $resultCode")